macmillanc/SAGameJam2026/README.md

-1) Replace falling off the map with something else depending on the level
+1) Replace falling off the map with something else depending on the level (Cameron)
 - Add deep water and toxic sludge that kill the player upon contact